Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

 Growing Marigold Tagetes

-I personally prefer planting seedlings as then I can see exactly where they are being planted.
-The young seedlings can also easily be confused for weeds, especially in a veggie garden so, if you are growing them from seed, plant into seed trays first and then plant out.
+I prefer planting seedlings as I can see exactly where they are.
+However, the young seedlings can also easily be confused for weeds, especially in a veggie garden so if you are growing them from seed, plant them into seed trays and then plant them out.

 These are very hardy plants and will grow just about anywhere.
-They do better in soil that drains well with a good proportion of loam, though.
-Once they are established, you can pretty much forget about them—no need to worry about fertilizers, etc. I do give them a sprinkling of worm tea once in a while, though.
+They do better in soil that drains well, with a good proportion of loam.
+Once they are in, you can forget about them—no need to worry about fertilizers, etc. I give them a sprinkling of worm tea once in a while.

-They do tolerate very high temperatures but I do water mine when the weather is very hot - I don't let them become parched.
+They tolerate very high temperatures, but I do water mine when the weather is sweltering—I don't let them become parched.

 They are annuals and will usually die down completely in winter.
 (Not to worry, though, when Spring comes around, they will start up again.)

-I have found, however, that I often am still getting new plants growing well into Autumn.
-Part of the fun of using these plants as a natural insect repellent is that they come up all over the place.
+I have found, however, that I often am still getting new plants growing well into autumn.
+Part of the fun of using these plants as a natural insect repellent is that they come up all over the place without much encouragement.

-I also like the fact that the leaves are very distinctive—I never confuse these babies with my veg seedlings.
-(In my first veggie garden, weeds were a problem because I never knew which of the seedlings where veg seeds that I'd planted and which were actually weeds that came up on their own.
+I also like that the leaves are distinctive—I never confuse these babies with my veg seedlings.
+(In my first veggie garden, weeds were a problem because I never knew which of the seedlings were veg seeds that I'd planted and which were weeds that came up on their own.)

-First off, the roots and stems emit a chemical that insects find unpleasant and so this keeps them away.
+- First, the roots and stems emit a chemical that insects find unpleasant, which keeps them away.

-The petals have this same chemical so I would often pluck off a few petals and scatter them around the garden.
-For this reason, I had no problem leaving any petals or leaves that fell to the ground in place.
+- The petals have this same chemical, so I often pluck off a few petals and scatter them around the garden.
+For this reason, I have no problem leaving any petals or leaves that fell to the ground.

 You can choose the basic single bloom or the showier double bloom.

-Colors are also varied - mostly reds, oranges, and yellows or combinations of these - these are really sunny plants in the garden.
-The leaves are always green but the petals can be a solid color or brilliant combinations of different colors.
+Colors are also varied, primarily reds, oranges, and yellows or combinations—these are sunny plants in the garden.
+The leaves are always green, but the petals can be a solid color or brilliant combinations of different colors.

-They make great additions to window boxes and to hanging baskets as well.
-Being hardy, they can be placed in soils that other plants battle to establish themselves in.
-They are bold, brash and showy—showing them off in the garden is the best use of their talents.
+Are you lacking space?
+They make great additions to window boxes and hanging baskets as well.
+Being hardy, you can place them in soils where other plants battle to establish themselves.
+They are bold, brash, and showy—showing them off in the garden or on your patio is the best use of their talents.

 As Cut Flowers